-This is by far the most commonly asked question when it comes to co-ownership, and by rights, it should be.
-You’ve invested your hard-earned savings into a property to potentially lose it all.
+This is by far the most commonly asked question when it comes to shared ownership, and by rights, it should be.

 Rest Assured There’s a Fair Process